 - Meth related social problems & legal issues

 - Sudden need for cash, even stealing to get it

-If you or someone you know displays these behaviors, it’s time for help from an addiction counselor.
+If you or someone you know displays these behaviors, it’s time for help from a meth addiction counselor.
 Getting a meth intervention and the right treatment from caring professionals—such as those at Bedrock Recovery Center—can save your life.

 You don’t even have to display all these symptoms to be someone with a physical and psychological dependence on meth.
 If even just half of these symptoms sound like you, you might be a functioning addict who has simply gotten good at hiding your drug abuse from friends, family, and work.

 Maybe you consider yourself a social meth user.
 This means you only use it once in a while around certain friends.
 Or maybe you think you have your drug use under control just because you’ve never had a meth blackout or other serious incident with this substance.